-- 4.11 A zero charge will apply to office and industrial development due to current lack of viability although this will be kept under review. - 4.104.12 In relation to AI A5 commercial uses, a lower rate of £50 per m2 will apply within designated Town Centres (see Appendix 3) reflecting the higher land values and likely development costs with a higher rate of £175 per m2 to apply across the rest of the District.
-The proposed rates for a number of commercial uses are set out in Table 2 above.
-The extent of the Town Centre boundaries referred to are shown on the plans attached at Appendix 3.
-A zero charge will apply to office and industrial development due to current lack of viability although this will be kept under review.
+- 4.11 A zero charge will apply to office and industrial development due to current lack of viability although this will be kept under review. - 4.12 In relation to A1 A5 commercial uses, a lower rate of £50 per m will apply within designated Town Centres (see Appendix 3) reflecting the higher land values and likely development costs with a higher rate of £175 per m to apply across the rest of the District.